yugabyte/yugabyte-db/docs/content/preview/yugabyte-platform/security/authentication/oidc-authentication-aad.md

 1. Set the email attribute to a name for the property to be used in the mapping file, such as `preferred_username`.

-1. Select the **Display JWT token on login** option to allow users to access their JWT from the Yugabyte Anywhere sign on page.
-This allows a user to view and copy their JWT without signing on to YBA.
+1. Select the **Display JWT token on login** option to allow users to access their JWT from the Yugabyte Anywhere sign in page.
+This allows a user to view and copy their JWT without signing in to YBA.
 (This option is only available if you enabled the yb.security.oidc_feature_enhancements configuration flag.)

 1. Click **Save**.